Mastodon Tips for Writers

-The community on Mastondon is different.
-There are more people asking and answering questions, more people sharing useful information, and a more genuintely supportive vibration about the place.
+The community on Mastodon is different.
+There are more people asking and answering questions, more people sharing useful information, and a more genuinely supportive vibration about the place.
 Perhaps it’s because there’s still a certain “rebel culture” to life on Mastodon, a sense of being an outsider.
 We’re a smaller group, but maybe better for it.

 Where can I learn more?